Non-commutative relativistic spacetimes and worldlines from 2+1 quantum (anti-)de Sitter groups: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the Ministerio de Ciencia y Tecnolog\1a, Spain (Project BFM2000-1055), by the Junta de Castilla y Le\'on, Spain (Project BU04/03), and by INFN-CICyT (Italy-Spain).
+This work has been partially supported by Ministerio de Econom\'{i}a y Competitividad (MINECO, Spain) under grants MTM2013-43820-P and MTM2016-79639-P (AEI/FEDER, UE), by Junta de Castilla y Le\'on (Spain) under grants BU278U14 and VA057U16 and by the Action MP1405 QSPACE from the European Cooperation in Science and Technology (COST).

 {

 }